stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 M
 ```

-where each state `m in M` represents a coherent "foundational configuration" at the effective layer.
+where each state `m in M` represents a coherent “foundational configuration” at the effective layer.
 A state includes, in summarized form:

-* A finite code for one or more foundational systems:
+* A finite code for one or more foundational systems, for example:

+  * “ZFC”,
-  * for example, "ZFC", "ZFC + large cardinals up to level L", "dependent type theory with univalence", "ETCS-style categorical foundation".
+  * “ZFC with large cardinals up to level L”,
+  * “dependent type theory with univalence”,
+  * “ETCS-style categorical foundation”.

-* A description of which areas of mathematics are being hosted:
+* A description of which areas of mathematics are being hosted, for example:

+  * classical analysis,
+  * algebraic geometry,
-  * for example, classical analysis, algebraic geometry, homotopy theory.
+  * homotopy theory.

-* A profile of how working mathematicians in the modeled community actually reason:
+* A profile of how working mathematicians in the modeled community actually reason, for example:

   * whether they explicitly track foundations,
   * whether they freely mix set-theoretic and category-theoretic language,
   * whether they appeal to large cardinal axioms in practice.

 We do not specify how such states are constructed from surveys, libraries, or historical data.
-We only assume that for each modeled ecosystem there exist states `m` that encode these summaries in a stable, finite way.
+We only assume that for each modeled ecosystem there exist states `m` that encode these summaries in a stable, finite way, compatible with the declared hybrid semantics.

 ### 3.2 Effective fields and observables

 We introduce the following observables on `M`.
+All normalized scalar observables below take values in the closed interval `[0, 1]` and are interpreted on the TU tension scale.

 1. Foundation system field